cooklang/cooklang-org/content/app/faq.md

 >}}

 {{< detail-tag
-    "How do I enable cooklang syntax highlighting in my text editor?"
+    "How do I enable Cooklang syntax highlighting in my text editor?"
     "This feature is not yet supported."
 >}}